Jade Brandais on Founding the Renge App - Encouraging People to Actually Meet Up IRL

 What has the development process been like so far, finding a team and getting the support to make it happen?

 The development process has surprisingly pushed personal development and self-awareness.
-Putting out daily fires and overcoming that struggle has always been engrained in me, especially in film production; but, learning to keep that mental strength throughout this marathon instead of a per project basis like a film sprint has been the most educational and rewarding experience.
+Putting out daily fires and overcoming that struggle has always been ingrained in me, especially in film production; but, learning to keep that mental strength throughout this marathon instead of a per project basis like a film sprint has been the most educational and rewarding experience.
 Not every pitch will be a win and that’s ok, not every metric goal will be achieved and that’s ok; but, how do we learn from these moments (also known as data points) to optimize and do better?
 Everything is simply data optimization.
 Through this process, Renge has grown from an idea to a launched product on the App Store with an executive team growing the platform to help our users create meaningful relationships.

 What’s an average day like?